Logie Awards of 1987

 The 29th Annual TV Week Logie Awards was held on Friday 3 April 1987 at the Hyatt on Collins in Melbourne, and broadcast on Network Ten.
 The ceremony was hosted by Don Lane and guests included Lee Majors, Brian Dennehy, Loretta Swit, Harry Hamlin, Laura Johnson, Leeza Gibbons, Dame Edna Everage and Nicole Kidman.

+Nominees and winners

+Winners are listed first and highlighted in bold.
+The nominations for the public voting categories and national awards were published in the 4 April 1987 issue of TV Week.